 HOW MUCH WORK SHOULD I EXPECT?

-Aside from the in-person meetings, plan on at least 2-4 hours of extra work per week.
+Aside from the in-person classes, you should plan on 2-4 hours of extra "homework" per week.
 For those receiving internship credit, it's more like 8-10 hours per week to meet your school's requirements.

 WHEN ARE APPLICATIONS DUE?